 BREAD BAKING THANKS AND REMINDER

-Thank you to all who have baking bread and have signed up to bake.
-Bakers are needed for Sunday, April 1st and all Sundays after.
+Thank you to Lois MacFarlane, Teri Grecki and Carolyn McElravy (twice) for baking during the month of May.
+Thank you, also, to those who have recently signed up to bake.
+Bakers are needed for Sunday, June 10th and all Sundays after.
 Please sign up, in the Narthex before church or during coffee hour, to bake two welcome breads to be given out to visitors, returning members or those having difficulty in their lives.
 Any kind of homemade bread is appreciated, from yeast breads to sweet breads to bread from mixes.

 MISSIONS PROJECT: BOX TOPS